OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    attribute ON (google UEFI Wiki about it) and start sector below 2TB (32 bit sector number) - and then launch it.
    You can set "BIOS Bootable" attribute via "gpt" command or "sysview" app.

-   I.e. you can create "dual boot" flash drive, for example:
+   As example, you can create "dual boot" flash/hdd drive:

    * init it to GPT in QSINIT
    * create two partitions, set type of 1st to "EFI boot"